nicoleump/ga-dsiplus/roadmap/week01/readme.md

 * To be honest with you

 ## In order to receive outcomes support you must:
-* Graduate from your immersive and attended Outcomes sessions
+* Graduate from your immersive and attend Outcomes sessions
 * Have the following completed and signed off by your local career coach within 1 week after graduation:
 * Resume
 * LinkedIn